-Dr. Stull studies signal transduction mechanisms related to the phosphorylation of the motor protein myosin and muscle disease.
-Myosin initiates movement in all cells of the body by tracking on actin filaments.
-Myosin activity is enhanced by the calcium-dependent myosin light chain kinase which phosphorylates a regulatory light chain subunit of myosin while myosin light chain phosphatase dephosphorylates the light chain.
-Impaired light chain phosphorylation causes heart failure, and failed smooth muscle functions involving the hollow organs of the body (blood vessels, airways, intestines, and bladder).
-The phosphorylation of myosin is not controlled by a simple cascade but different integrative signaling modules forming cellular networks with different second messenger systems.
+Dr. Stull studies signal transduction mechanisms related to smooth muscle disease and the phosphorylation of the motor protein myosin.
+Myosin activity is enhanced for tracking on actin thin filaments by the calcium-dependent myosin light chain kinase which phosphorylates a regulatory light chain subunit of myosin while myosin light chain phosphatase dephosphorylates the light chain.
+Impaired light chain phosphorylation causes failed smooth muscle functions involving the hollow organs of the body (blood vessels, airways, intestines, and bladder).
+The phosphorylation of myosin is not controlled by a simple cascade, but discrete signaling modules forming cellular networks with different second messenger systems.

 Dr. Thomas studies the fundamental processes by which proteins fold into functional structures.
 Understanding how the sequence of a protein directs the formation of a specific three-dimensional structure remains one of the great unmet challenges of modern biology.
 His work established that aberrations in the folding process underlie many diseases.
 In the past year, unexpected mechanisms by which the protein machinery in the cell senses the process have been uncovered.
 Thomas Lab

 Dr. Wu’s research focuses on how chromatin states and chromatin remodelers regulate gene expression in response to signals during stem cell differentiation, tissue development, and tumorigenesis.
 Using the mammalian developing brain as a model system, she combines the current genomic and proteomic techniques, as well as the classic molecular biology, biochemistry, and genetic approaches to investigate the epigenetic mechanisms regulating transcription outcomes of signaling pathways.
 Her study provides another level of regulation and potential therapeutic targets for a number of developmental brain diseases such as autism and pediatric medulloblastoma.
 Wu Lab

-Dr. Yin studies how a membrane lipid, PIP2, regulates essential membrane functions that are critical to conveying signals for cell growth and response to cell injury.
-Derangement of these PIP2-regulated membrane functions leads to inappropriate cell growth, intracellular signaling, and response to oxidative injury.
-Her studies have relevance for cancer development, neuronal regeneration, and response to inflammatory injury associated with burn.
+Dr. Yin studies how the membrane lipids, PI4P and PIP2, regulate essential membrane functions that are critical to conveying signals for cell growth, cytoskeletal regulation, and response to cell injury.
+Derangement of these PI4P- and PIP2-regulated membrane functions leads to inappropriate cell growth, intracellular signaling, cytoskeletal remodeling, response to oxidative injury, and autophagy.
+Her studies have relevance for cancer development, neuronal regeneration, and responses to inflammatory injuries.
 Yin Lab